ejkington/gamesrus/README.md

 Media
-Images of the products is from spel och sånt https://spelochsant.se with their consent.
+Images of the products is from spel och sånt https://spelochsant.se with their consent. images not on spelochsants page is from the manufacturers site.

-Index image is from unsplash
+Index/home image is from unsplash

 Content
-All products price, description, images is from https://spelochsant.se
+All products price, description, images is from https://spelochsant.se or from the manufacturers site.

 ## Acknowledgments
 I want to thank my mentor Brian Macharia pointing me in the right directions.
-Also John_veniah project stepUp shoes has given me tips on some of the elements on this site
+Also John_veniah project stepUp shoes project.
 My friends and family that suports me the best they can My girlfriend who iv seen far less then usual